auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 ### Classes

-The following Objective-C compatibility wrappers have been removed:
+The following Objective-C compatibility wrappers were removed:

 - `_ObjectiveAuthenticationAPI`
 - `_ObjectiveManagementAPI`